scivision/hwloc-fortran/README.md

 The HWLOC library is automatically built if not present.
 HWLOC for Windows builds with CMake.
-At present, HWLOC for Unix-like platforms builds with Autotools, called by CMake.
+At present, HWLOC for Unix-like platforms builds with GNU Make called by CMake.

 ## build